HEASARC/heasarc-tutorials/.github/pull_request_template.md

 	- [ ] Is memory usage optimized where possible?
 - Cleanup:
 	- [ ] Have blocks of code that need to be re-used been turned into functions and placed in the 'global setup'-'function' section?
-	- [ ] Have unused libraries been removed from the requirements.txt file and the `import` statements?
 	- [ ] Has unused code been removed (e.g., unused functions and commented-out lines)?
    	- [ ] Are comment lines wrapped so all fit within a max of 90 - 100 characters per line?
-   	- [ ] Do plots use color-blind friendly palettes for plotting? try this [simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/#google_vignette) for visual check.
+   	- [ ] Do plots use color-blind friendly palettes for plotting?
+Try this [simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/#google_vignette) for a visual check.